ibm-cloud-docs/vpc/hub-spoke-model.md

 ## Getting started
 {: #vpe-dns-sharing-process}

-When multiple VPCs are connected by using transit gateways, direct links, or other connectivity options, a VPC in the connected topology can be enabled as a hub to centralize the DNS resolution for VPCs, including resolution for all endpoint gateways from all VPCs in the topology.
+When multiple VPCs are connected by using Transit Gateway, Direct Link, or other connectivity options, one of the VPCs in the connected topology can be enabled as a hub to centralize DNS resolution.
+The hub VPC provides DNS resolution for all endpoint gateways across the connected VPCs in the topology, simplifying name resolution and reducing the need to manually replicate DNS records.

 Before you begin, review [DNS sharing planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations&interface=ui).
 {: important}

 General steps to configure DNS sharing for VPE gateways are as follows:

 1. Make sure that you create or have existing VPCs to use for your hub VPC and DNS-shared VPCs.
 These VPCs can be in multiple accounts.
 These VPCs must already be configured using a transit gateway or other datapath connectivity.

    For more information about creating a VPC, see [Using the IBM Cloud console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console) or [Creating VPC resources with CLI and API](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=api).
    {: note}

 1. [Enable a VPC as the hub VPC](/docs/vpc?topic=vpc-vpe-dns-sharing-configure-hub).
 1. [Create endpoint gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway) for multi-tenant services in the hub VPC and enable DNS sharing for each endpoint gateway.